O&G Sub Specialty posts – Reproductive Medicine 2023

 (Coordinated by Health Education England working across Yorkshire and the Humber)

-Health Education England Yorkshire and the Humber are co-ordinating Sub Specialty recruitment for for the Sub-speciality Training Programme in Reproductive Medicine based at Leeds Centre for Reproductive Medicine at Seacroft Hospital.
+Health Education England Yorkshire and the Humber are co-ordinating Sub Specialty recruitment for a Trainee in Reproductive Medicine based at Leeds Centre for Reproductive Medicine at Seacroft Hospital.

 The post is approved by the Royal College of Obstetricians and Gynaecologists for sub-specialty training in reproductive medicine.

 The Postgraduate Dean has confirmed that this post has the required education and staffing approval.